I Threw Away My Yearbooks and Maybe You Should Too

 The mental burden was less obvious.

 I have never been one to dwell on the past.
-I like to try new things, gain experience, and learn from mistakes.
+I like to try new things, gain experience, learn from mistakes, and apply those lessons to new adventures.
 I am always looking forward to the next chapter, the next goal, whatever, as long as it’s next.
 This isn’t to say that I’m blind to the past.
-I just extract the pertinent lessons and move on.
-Yearbooks, on the other hand, were acting like a mental anchor.
+I just extract the useful bits and move on.

-I was taught growing up that memories matter.
-You’ll want to re-read those grade school love letters.
-You’ll want to revisit those pictures from vacations.
-You’ll want to recapture your youth by looking through yearbooks.
+I was taught growing up that nostalgia matters.
+You’ll want to relive those early love letters.
+You’ll want to revisit those old vacation pictures.
+You’ll want to recapture youth by flipping through yearbooks.
 I’m now pushing 40 and you know what I never want to do?
 Any of those things.
 And yet, I lug boxes of this crap from place to place, having never looked at any of it for more than a few seconds.

 I even took a few minutes to glance through them, wondering how I would feel.
 Much to my non-surprise, I didn’t feel anything.
 I read notes and browsed pictures, all linked to people in my distant past.
 To be honest, it felt like snooping inside the life of a different person.
 And in a sense, I was.
 I’m not that person anymore, so why carry the baggage?